M-jerez/i18nMessages/README.md

 //Sets all languages to work with. i18nMessages::setlanguages(array('en','es','de','fr'));

-//Sets the root directory where is locate the languages folder. i18nMessages::setRootDirectory($rootDir);
+//Sets the root directory where is located the languages folder. i18nMessages::setRootDirectory($rootDir);
 ?>
 ```